Flussbad Berlin

-Flussbad Berlin is a project that aims to transform the Spree Canal in the downtown Berlin district of Mitte.
+Flussbad Berlin is a project that aims to transform the Spreekanal in the downtown Berlin district of Mitte.
 The idea is to filter the water entering the canal in an ecological manner and have it flow into a "Flussbad" or river pool further downstream.
 The project was conceived by a group of architects and artists known as "realities:united", and it began receiving support from Germany's Federal Ministry for the Environment as part of their "National Urban Development Projects" programme and Berlin's Senate Department for Urban Development and the Environment in 2014.
 Since 2012, the non-profit association known as "Flussbad Berlin”, manages the project and fosters its realization.
 The Flussbad Berlin endeavour has enjoyed increasing popularity and publicity over the past several years and continues to be part of an open discussion involving growing media coverage and ever-broadening public participation.

 Location

-The 1.8-kilometer Spree Canal branches off the main Spree River at the Fischerinsel (Fisher Island) and heads southwest.
+The 1.8 km Spree Canal branches off the main Spree River at the Fischerinsel (Fisher Island) and heads southwest.
 It curves back to head northwest shortly before the Gertrauden Bridge, and then re-enters the main Spree River at the Bode Museum.
 The Spree Canal wraps around one side of the UNESCO World Heritage Site known as the Museum Island, while the main Spree River wraps around the other side.
 One of the last historical uses of the Spree Canal was as a river pool not far from the Berlin City Palace; however, that bathing area was closed in 1925 for hygienic reasons.
 Since then, open access to the water at any point along the Spree Canal has been prohibited.